EnterpriseDB/docs/README.md

 1. Install Python 3 with `brew install python3`, if it's not already installed.
 (Use `python3 -V` to check that you have version 3.8 or higher.)
 Python is not needed for the core Gatsby system, but is required by several source scripts.

-1. Install Yarn with `npm i -g yarn`.
-Yarn is the package manager we're using for this project, instead of NPM.
+1. NPM is the package manager we're using for this project.
 NPM may fail with a permissions related issue.
 To fix that, ensure that your user account owns the required directory: `sudo chown -R $(whoami) /usr/local/lib/node_modules`

 1. Install Gatsby with `npm i -g gatsby-cli`.
 Gatsby is the software that powers the EDB Docs site.

-1. Install all required packages by running `yarn`.
+1. Install all required packages by running `npm install`.

-1. And finally, you can start up the site locally with `yarn develop`, which should make it live at `http://localhost:8000/`.
+1. And finally, you can start up the site locally with `npm run develop`, which should make it live at `http://localhost:8000/`.
 Huzzah!

 ### Building Local PDFs (optional)